joef551/camel-cql/readme.md

 [Cluster Bean](id:clusterbean) (org.metis.cassandra.ClusterBean)
 ----
-A cluster bean, in combination with its supporting beans, is used for configuring an instance of a [Cassandra Java driver](http://docs.datastax.com/en/developer/java-driver/2.1/java-driver/whatsNew2.html), which is used for accessing a Cassandra cluster.
+A cluster bean, in combination with its referenced beans, is used for configuring an instance of a [Cassandra Java driver](http://docs.datastax.com/en/developer/java-driver/2.1/java-driver/whatsNew2.html), which is used for accessing a Cassandra cluster.
 Each client bean in the Spring context must be wired to a cluster bean.
 You can define any number of cluster beans; each used for accessing a different Cassandra cluster.

+The following is an example definition of a cluster bean.
+Please note that not all of the cluster bean's properties are depicted in the example.
+Also, please refer to the driver's [API docs](http://docs.datastax.com/en/drivers/java/2.1/) for more detailed information on the driver's policies and options.

 ```xml
 <bean id="cluster1" class="org.metis.cassandra.ClusterBean">